petedanielsmith/spotify-recommendation-system/README.md

 ## Project Plan

-The prjoject follows the following steps:
+The project follows the following steps:

 1. `Extract` - Extract the data from Kaggle.
 2. `Load` - Load the CSV via Pandas.